Lukas-Netz/se-rwth.github.io/_pages/research/Autonomic-Driving.md

 shown that agile development of high-quality software is possible and very effective in the automotive domain.
-However, it remains a challenge to combine this innovative, modern way of agile, iterative systems development with the current development standards, such as ISO 26262, in order to allow the OEMs to benefit both from efficiency and quality on one hand and legal issues on the other hand.
+However, it remains a challenge to combine this innovative, modern way of agile, iterative systems' development with the current development standards, such as ISO 26262, in order to allow the OEMs to benefit both from efficiency and quality on one hand and legal issues on the other hand.